iotaledger/iota-wiki/docs/learn/about-iota/an-introduction-to-iota.md

 ---
 id: an-introduction-to-iota
 title: An Introduction to IOTA
-description: A basic introduction to the IOTA DLT Technology it's use-cases and the Ecosystem developed around it.
+description: A basic introduction to the IOTA DLT Technology.
+The use-cases and the Ecosystem developed around it.
 ---